banjaxed/tar-gpg-mbuffer-multivolume/README.md

 # tar-gpg-mbuffer-multivolume
-A How-To on creating an encrypted tar archive to span multiple DVD volumes
+A How-To on creating an encrypted tar archive to span multiple DVD volumes with no intermediary disk

 Figuring this out took a while and a few wasted DVDs.
 Info wasn't easily available on googling.
 This example is for an encrypted tar that spans multiple DVDs (4208M volume in this example)   #note: 4208M is not the max a DVD can hold.
 I was just using it in these tests.